 Dog Health: Signs and Symptoms of Dog Hip Dysplasia

 Large breed dogs are particularly prone to hip dysplasia.
 You see it quite often in German shepherds, rottweilers, labrador retreivers, golden retrievers, and mastiffs.
-Generally, dogs severely affected by the disease will show symptoms of this orthopedic disorders in their first year of life, while mild cases exhibit symptoms later, around 6 to 9 years of age.
+Generally, dogs severely affected by the disease will show symptoms of this orthopedic disorders in their first year of life, while mild cases exhibit symptoms later, around six to nine years of age.

 Often dog owners are shocked to learn their dog has developed hip dysplasia.
 Many even never heard about this disorder before.
 This orthopedic condition is genetic, meaning it can be passed down from a generation of dogs to another.
 A good way to up the likeliness of purchasing a puppy not affected by this disorder is to rely on a reputable breeder which OFA tests the parents of the puppy and has done so for generations.
 Good breeders generally test the hips back to 4 to 5 generations or more.